NifraWahaj/Talk2Sign/README.md

 ## What is Talk2Sign?

-Talk2Sign is a Progressive Web App that translates English into American Sign Language in real time.
+Talk2Sign is a Progressive Web App that translates English into American Sign Language.
 It accepts text, audio, images, and YouTube video as input, converts them to ASL gloss using a fine-tuned T5 model, then stitches together real ASLLVD video clips into a continuous ASL output — all from the browser.

 Built as a Final Year Project to improve multimedia accessibility for Deaf and Hard-of-Hearing users.